Geometry in Active Learning for Binary and Multi-class Image Segmentation: Approach

-\item Train a classifier on the labeled supervoxels $S_L$ and use it to predict the class probabilities for the remaining supervoxels $S_U$.
+\item Train a classifier on the labelled supervoxels $S_L$ and use it to predict the class probabilities for the remaining supervoxels $S_U$.

 \item Score $S_U$ on the basis of a novel uncertainty function that we introduce in Sec.~\ref{sec:GeomActive}.
 It is inspired by the geometric properties of images in which semantically meaningful regions tend to have smooth boundaries.
-Fig.~\ref{fig:03-intuition} illustrates its behavior given a simple prediction map: Non-smooth regions tend to be assigned the highest uncertainty scores.
+Fig.~\ref{fig:03-intuition} illustrates its behaviour given a simple prediction map: Non-smooth regions between various classes tend to be assigned the highest uncertainty scores.

 \item In volumes, select a \num{2}D plane that contains a patch with the most uncertain supervoxels, as shown in Fig.~\ref{fig:01-planeInterface} and, in regular images, select a patch around the most uncertain superpixel.
 The expert can then effortlessly label an indicated \num{2}D patch without having to examine the image data from multiple perspectives, as would be the case otherwise and as depicted by Fig.~\ref{fig:01-fijiinterface}.
 Furthermore, we can then design a simple interface that lets the user label supervoxel or superpixel batches with just a few mouse clicks, as shown in Fig.~\ref{fig:01-planeInterface} and described in Sec.~\ref{sec:exp}.